EasyUUV: An LLM-Enhanced Universal and Lightweight Sim-to-Real Reinforcement Learning Framework for UUV Attitude Control: Experiments

-\section{EXPERIMENTS}
+\section{Experiments}

-In this section, we describe the experimental setup used for both simulation and real-world testing.
+In this section, we systematically evaluate EasyUUV through simulation and real-world experiments.
 As shown in Fig. 4, the EasyUUV testbed consists of UUV hardware connected to a host computer, which performs RL training, policy deployment, and real-time sensor data collection.
 To mimic realistic underwater dynamics, we also apply two dedicated perturbation generators in a confined indoor tank.